awsdocs/amazon-transcribe-developer-guide/doc_source/key-management.md

 Your encryption context pair can include special characters, such as underscores \(\_\), dashes \(\-\), slashes \(/, \\\) and colons \(:\)\.

 **Tip**
 It can be useful to relate the values in your encryption context pair to the data being encrypted\.
-Although not required, we recommned you use non\-sensitive metadata related to your encrypted content, such as file names, header values, or unencrypted database fields\.
+Although not required, we recommend you use non\-sensitive metadata related to your encrypted content, such as file names, header values, or unencrypted database fields\.

 To use output encryption with the API, set the `KMSEncryptionContext` parameter in the [ StartTranscriptionJob ](API_StartTranscriptionJob.md) operation\.
 In order to provide encryption context for the output encryption operation, the `OutputEncryptionKMSKeyId` parameter must reference a symmetric KMS key ID\.

 You can use [AWS KMS condition keys](https://docs.aws.amazon.com/kms/latest/developerguide/policy-conditions.html#conditions-kms) with IAM policies to control access to a symmetric KMS key based on the encryption context that was used in the request for a [cryptographic operation](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#cryptographic-operations)\.
-For example, the below policy grants the IAM role “ExampleRole” permission to use the KMS *Decrypt* and *Encrypt* operations for this particular KMS key\.
+For example, the following policy grants the IAM role “ExampleRole” permission to use the KMS *Decrypt* and *Encrypt* operations for this particular KMS key\.
 This policy works **only** for requests with at least one encryption context pair, in this case "color:indig0Blu3”\.

 ```
 {